 If you want to build an affiliate site based around a group of products, that just tries to refer people to Amazon or some other affiliate program, then make sure your website content is really valuable in the eyes of the people you are attracting to your website.
 If the website content does not honestly provide a reasonably high value benefit to your audience, then you will not be able to get any meaningful amount of free traffic to your site.
 You will have no audience.
 You will have to buy traffic for your site which will render the site unprofitable.

 In general, don’t waste your time building a website of any kind that does not provide value to the people who land on the site.
 It is a waste of time.
 You will struggle to get traffic for the site and the site will fail.
 Your efforts will go down the drain.
 If your entire website is just one lead capture page, then you can do that, but if you are trying to attract an audience with free traffic, you need to provide real value.

 Don’t waste your time trying to build a site about how to make money online when you haven’t yet learned how to make money online for yourself.
 Your site will suck and respectable people will realize that you don’t know what you are talking about.

-Your first website is very, very, very likely to not make you very much money.
+Your first website is very likely to earn a lot less money than you hoped it would or thought it would.
 That is okay.
 You are not supposed to make a killing on your first try.
 You are supposed to learn from it and then try again getting better each time.
-Maybe your next idea for another project will work out.
+Your next idea for another project will probably work out better.
 It is a learning process.
 You have to put in your time and pay your dues to really learn what you are doing.
-If someone fooled you into thinking your first website had a decent shot at making a lot of money, then shame on them.
+If someone fooled you into thinking your first website was likely to make a lot of money, then shame on them.

 You will learn far more by trying to make a change on your website and experimenting with your website than you will learn by trying to read about what someone else is doing.
 You need to spend more of your time experimenting rather than just reading.
 You learn deeper and faster through experimentation.